Raspet-Flight-Research-Laboratory/SOAR/README.md

 ## SOAR Build Tutorial

-This section of the README give full comprehensive instructions for building the project on Ubuntu and Windows.
+This section of the README give full comprehensive instructions for building the project on Ubuntu.
 Additionally, this section details significant errors that the RFRL team faced when building the Colosseum project.

 ### Ubuntu
+- Make a new directory `~/repos` and cd into that directory with the command: `mkdir ~/repos && cd ~/repos`
-- clone this project: `git clone git@github.com:Raspet-Flight-Research-Laboratory/SOAR.git`
+- Clone this project: `git clone git@github.com:Raspet-Flight-Research-Laboratory/SOAR.git`
+- Make sure the current branch is Colosseum by running `git checkout`, if not, run `git checkout Colosseum`.
-- cd into the project directory and run: `chmod +x *.sh`
+- Run: `chmod +x *.sh`
-- cd into `(SOAR directory)/Unreal/Environments/Blocks` and run: `chmod +x *.sh`
+- Cd into `~/repos/Unreal/Environments/Blocks` and run: `chmod +x *.sh`
-- cd back into the project directory and run: `./setup.sh` -> This will begin downloading all the project dependecies.
+- Cd back into the project directory and run: `./setup.sh` -> This will begin downloading all the project dependecies.
-- Once the downloads are done, run: `./build.sh` -> This will create the folder `(SOAR directory)/Unreal/Plugins`, you can move this folder into any project you want.
+- Once the downloads are done, run: `./build.sh` -> This will create the folder `~/repos/Unreal/Plugins`, you can move this folder into any project you want.
 For this tutorial we use the default Blocks project.
-- Once this is done, you can copy the Plugins folder into `(SOAR directory)/Unreal/Environments/Blocks` -> otherwise, if you are using a custom Unreal project, there is a tutorial on how to use AirSim for custom projects [here](https://microsoft.github.io/AirSim/unreal_custenv/), albeit outdated.
+- Once this is done, you can copy the Plugins folder into `~/repos/Unreal/Environments/Blocks` -> otherwise, if you are using a custom Unreal project, there is a tutorial on how to use AirSim for custom projects [here](https://microsoft.github.io/AirSim/unreal_custenv/), albeit outdated.
-- Now the project is ready to run in Unreal
-### Before going any farther, make sure you have Unreal and CesiumForUnreal installed, (see the Unreal and Cesium For Unreal subsections).
+- ### Before going any farther, make sure you have Unreal and CesiumForUnreal installed, (see the Unreal and Cesium For Unreal subsections).
 - From the SOAR directory, start your project with the command: `./start_sim.sh` -> YOU MAY NEED TO OPEN THIS SCRIPT AND CHANGE THE PATHS TO THE LOCATIONS OF UNREAL AND THE SOAR PROJECT ON YOUR MACHINE.
 - The Unreal Editor will tell you that the Blocks and AirSim modules are missing or created with a different engine version, and it will ask you if you want to compile from source, click yes.
 - This should compile and start the project.
+- Once the project is open in Unreal, you can click the green arrow to start the simulation.

 ### Unreal